 - Ashton Lane – a cobbled street with funky bars and a boutique cinema

-- Kelvinbridge – a neighbourhood recently featured in a list of the 50 coolest neighbourhoods in the world.
-When in Kelvinbridge, be sure not to miss out on comedy shows at The Stand or some spoken word poetry at Inn Deep although the latter only runs on a Tuesday.
+- Kelvinbridge – a neighbourhood recently featured in a list of the 50 coolest neighbourhoods in the world in 2019.
+When in Kelvinbridge, be sure not to miss out on comedy shows at The Stand or some spoken word poetry at Inn Deep.

-If you have more time and want to spend 3 days in Glasgow, then there surely is more to do.
+If you have more time, then there surely is more to do.
 You could easily spend a day exploring Glasgow’s Southside: Go and take a walk in Queens Park, visit Tramway – an art gallery situated in an old tram station, hang around the trendy area of Shawlands and see some local talent in a community café.

 It is also possible to visit Loch Lomond as part of a guided tour if you prefer to not do the trip independently.

-On a sunny day, make your way to Troon beach or to Largs, which are both two west coast seaside towns easily reached by train from Glasgow’s Central Station.
-However, be warned: On a sunny day, you will likely be sharing the train and beach space with plenty of locals that had the same idea as you.
+On a sunny day, make your way to Troon Beach or to Largs, which are both two west coast seaside towns easily reached by train from Glasgow’s Central Station.
+However, be warned: On a sunny day, you will likely be sharing the train and beach space with plenty of locals who had the same idea as you.

 Where to Eat in Glasgow